dmpop/pellicola/README.md

 4. Put photos into the *photos* directory.
 5. Make sure that the *photos/thumbs* directory is writable by the server.
 6. Point the browser to *http://127.0.0.1/photocrumbs/* (replace *127.0.0.1* with the actual IP address or domain name of your server).

+You can add descriptions to a photos by creating *.php* files.
+For example, to add a description to the *F994362-R1-14-15.jpg* photo, create the *F994362-R1-14-15.php* file containing a short text.
+You can use HTML markup for formatting the text.